icoset/icoset/README.md

 - Use local icon sets to build your symbol file.
 - The config can now be a node module `.js` file.
 - The config can now handle different structures (array of icons, config object, collection of config objects).
-- The new config functionality is backward compatible with `<= v0.1.2`.
+- The new config functionality is backward compatible with all previous versions.

 ### Weather Icons v0.1.2